MSR Hubba Hubba NX

 |REI Co-op Half Dome 2 Plus||$229||4 lbs.
 14 oz.||70D||35.8 sq. ft.||44 in.||2||1P, 2P, 3P, 4P|

 As one of the first backpacking tents to bridge a lightweight design and good interior space, the Hubba Hubba has a strong contingent of loyalists.
 There are, however, a growing number of competitors, including Nemo’s Dagger 2P.
-The Dagger offers similar durability with its 30-denier floor while getting the edge in weight and price by 3 ounces and $50 respectively.
+The Dagger offers similar durability with its 30-denier floor and an identical weight while beating the MSR in price by $20.
 Further, the Nemo’s interior is a little more spacious with 2 additional square feet of floor area and a similar pole design.
-Where the MSR has the edge is its more weather-resistant design and superior ventilation system, which we’ve found does a better job moving air through the tent.
+Where the MSR gets the edge is its more weather-resistant design and superior ventilation system, which we’ve found does a better job moving air through the tent.
 And the clincher may be availability: we've often seen the Dagger out of stock even in the heart of the backpacking season.
-If they’re both available, however, we give the Dagger the slight advantage based on its price, weight, and livable space.
+Given these concerns, we give the MSR the slight advantage, but you really can’t go wrong with either.

-If you’re looking to trim weight to get under the 3-pound mark, two solid options are the Big Agnes Copper Spur HV UL2 and Nemo Dragonfly 2P.
+If you’re looking to trim weight, two solid options are the Big Agnes Copper Spur HV UL2 and Nemo Dragonfly 2P.
 We consider these tents to be the next step in going ultralight, but the tradeoff is that they’re slightly more compromised than the Hubba Hubba NX.
-Starting with the Copper Spur, you get the same amount of floor area (29 square feet) and an inch of additional headroom in a 2-pound-12-ounce package (12 ounces lighter than the MSR).
-But these numbers don’t tell the whole story: the Copper Spur is less durable with a thinner 20-denier floor, and the zippers and mesh need to be treated carefully to avoid tears.
+Starting with the Copper Spur, you get the same amount of floor area (29 sq. ft.) and an inch of additional headroom in a 3-pound-2-ounce package (12 ounces lighter than the MSR).
+But these numbers don’t tell the whole story: the Copper Spur is less durable with a thinner 15 x 20-denier floor, and the zippers and mesh need to be treated carefully to avoid tears.
 Both are excellent tents, and a final decision should come down to how you prioritize weight vs. long-term durability.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!